Best Wool and Synthetic Ski Socks of 2024/25

 Sizing: men’s shoe sizes 8 - 14.5 (M to XL) , women’s shoe sizes 4.5 - 11.5 (S to L)

-What we liked: lifetime warranty, durability, ample padding without too much bulk, great for resort skiing
+What we liked: lifetime warranty, excellent durability, good padding

-What we didn’t like: not the most form fitting
+What we didn’t like: not the most form fitting, feet get a little sweatier than when wearing merino socks

 Darn Tough socks live up to their name, especially when you consider their unconditional lifetime guarantee.
-For synthetic socks with exceptional durability, the men’s and women’s Darn Tough Thermolite Over-The-Calf (OTC) Midweight Ski and Snowboard Sock stands out among the crowd.
-With a Medium thickness similar to the Smartwool Ski Ful Cushion, these socks are a great option for an all-around sock for resort skiing.
+For synthetic socks with exceptional durability, the men’s and women’s Darn Tough Thermolite Edge Over-The-Calf (OTC) Midweight Ski and Snowboard Sock stands out among the crowd.
+With a Medium thickness, these socks are slightly thicker than the Smartwool Ski Targeted Cushion.
+These are a great option for an all-around sock for resort skiing if you like a little cushion in your socks.

 The Darn Tough Thermolite (left) are longer than the Smartwool Phd Medium (right).
 Photo by Stasia Stockwell.